Kym Ng: Career

+In 2024, Ng received her first Star Award for Best Actress for her role as Yang Kehua in Till the End, a romantic comedy drama revolving the lives of undertakers and the subject of death and separation.

 Personal life

 Ng comes from a working-class family of four children.
-In 2009 she secretly married her long-time boyfriend at a simple ceremony overseas.
+In 2009, Ng married her long-time boyfriend at a simple ceremony overseas.
 She is known for zealously safeguarding her privacy and rarely discloses her private life or personal details to the media.
 Ng also disclosed that she does not intend to have children because caring for a child in the long run is too much of a hassle.

 Ng suffered from hyperthyroidism since 2000.

+In 2023, Ng had a fall and broke her wrist while filming the supernatural series Till the End.
+She was given five weeks of medical leave and rest, while Malaysian actress Denise Camillia Tan stepped in as co-host for The Sheng Siong Show alongside Dasmond Koh during her absence.